 A study conducted by various institutes and universities has revealed that the amount of plastic in the ocean has exploded since 2005.
 In this new study, scientists have provided an estimate of the number and weight of plastic particles that are currently floating in the oceans.

-40 years studied
+Studying 40 years of data

 Having accurate information on the amount of plastic in the oceans is essential for implementing strategies to combat this pollution.
 Without such assessments, actions would be taken blindly.
 The journal Plos One published a study on March 8, 2023, which provides an estimate of the number and weight of plastic particles floating in the oceans, making it a crucial step towards tackling this issue.

 The researchers analyzed published and unpublished data on plastic pollution at the ocean surface between 1979 and 2019 in six ocean regions (North Atlantic, South Atlantic, North Pacific, South Pacific, Indian, and Mediterranean).
 Their mathematical model reveals an alarming trend: a significant and rapid increase in plastic pollution since 2005.

 Millions of tons of plastic in the oceans